FAQs - Frequently Asked Questions

 - Ideally the customer could do a side-by-side in-water lighting comparison for the lights he is considering at the same time in their own cruising ground.
 Unfortunately this is impractical so we have to consider other methods.

 - Seeing existing installations is obviously very helpful.

 - Photos on the Internet and brochures are unreliable.
-Even the best cameras are confused by nighttime conditions and underwater lights can exaggerate the lighting effect.
-If it looks too bright and lacks sharpness then a photo is probably unrepresentative whilst obviously modern technology allows many forms of willful distortion.
+Even the best cameras are confused by night time conditions and underwater lights can exaggerate the lighting effect.
+If it looks too bright and lacks sharpness then a photo is probably unrepresentative whilst obviously modern technology allows many forms of wilful distortion.

 - A very simple but inaccurate methodology is to count the LEDs.
 Most single and multi-chip LEDs used by underwater lighting companies are 3-watt LEDs (Lumishore white LEDs are actually 10-watt but that is exceptional).

 - The only true accurate measure of light output is fixture lumens - it is only really valid for white light as a comparator and needs sophisticated equipment to measure.
 It cannot be measured with hand held light meters.

 - In order to perform these measurements Lumishore has its own calibrated integrating spheres.
 These enable us to accurately claim what our outputs are and ensure that every light is tested to that standard ensuring consistency each and every time.
 Many companies (including us) quote lumen or data lumen or real lumen numbers – they are all wildly inaccurate and are theoretical outputs of LEDs in laboratory (and other) conditions not in the real world in a light fixture with the inherent inefficiencies involved in specific lights.
 These numbers mean nothing.